|Women, Men, Girls, Boys, Infant/Baby|

 STYLE VARIATIONS: Inverse-Colour Brim, Matching-Colour Brim, and Brimless

-TUTORIALS: A full glossary and schematic are included.
+TUTORIALS: A full glossary is included, as well as a photo tutorial for 2-Colour Long-Tail Cast ON.
 The brioche stitches also have definitions and photos showing what they look like.

 SKILLS YOU WILL NEED TO MAKE THIS PATTERN: Knit, purl, knit cast-on, make a gauge swatch in Stockinette Stitch.